 - Environmental factors.
 These include factors your company doesn’t have direct control over.
 However, marketers still need to track them and take action to stand out and keep the leading position within the market.
 Environmental factors include public policy, competitor actions, the economy, and new technologies.

 - Industry factors.
 Companies should be ready to do specific tasks to have a competitive advantage in their respective industries.
-To figure out what to do to achieve goals and remain competitive, your team should watch industry trends.
+Your team should watch industry trends to figure out what to do to achieve goals and remain competitive.
 Once you identify the most relevant, you’ll be able to make a list of tasks to do to be closer to your long-term and short-term goals.

 - Temporal factors.
 Most factors are tied to a company’s goals and terms, yet some situations might require instant attention and solution.
 That’s why managers should be ready to solve problems effectively.
 They cover internal changes within a company.
 Once marketers face challenges, they need to develop critical success factors.
 For instance, if a brand grows fast and prospers, it might need to enter a new market and present its product to a wider audience.